uvaai/dpl/extra/intro-oo/index.md

 # Populations

-You have been using many objects in earlier assignments.
-Every string, number, set, dictionary, list, etc. is an object.
-But you haven't learned yet what an object really is.

-In this module you will learn a very powerful programming paradigm: object oriented programming.
+In many of the previous assignments you have unknowingly been working with objects.
+Every string, number, set, dictionary, list, etc. is an object, but we haven't delved into what exactly an "object" is in the context of programming.
+In this module, we will explore the powerful programming paradigm known as Object-Oriented Programming (OOP).

-Most modern programming languages provide some form object oriented programming.
-The main principles are similar in most programming languages, but the details might differ a lot.
+Most modern programming languages support some form of Object-Oriented Programming, and while the core principles are similar across these languages, the implementation details can vary significantly.

-In the coming two modules you'll learn about classes in Python, after which you will apply this knowledge to build an multi-agent system in which you simulate the interaction between foxes and rabbits.
-In this module you will implement phases 1-5 which are about creating the agents and having them move around.

-Next module, you will implement phases 6-9 and experiment with the simulation.
-In phase 6 you'll implement the fox's specific behavior (hunger) and interaction between species you'll implement in phases 7 - 9.
-You will then proceed with gathering data on the dynamics of our model with different input parameters.
-Finally, you will propose and answer your own research question on the created model.
+Over the next two modules, we will focus on object-oriented programming in Python by building a multi-agent system in which you simulate the interaction between foxes and rabbits. n this module, we'll cover phases 1 to 5, which involve creating agents and simulating their movement.
+In the following module, we'll progress to phases 6 to 9, where we'll implement specific behaviors for the foxes (like hunger) and interactions between different species.
+We'll also conduct experiments with the simulation, gather data on its dynamics under various input parameters, and, finally, formulate and answer our research questions based on the model we've created.

 **There will be no grade for this module, but you will get feedback on `phase_5.py`.
 This feedback can then be used to improve your code for the next module, in which you will continue with your simulation.**